 \item \textbf{Straggler-Tolerant Distributed Learning:} The topic of designing straggler-robust distributed learning/optimization algorithms has received considerable recent interest, both for the master-worker type architecture \cite{dutta,adacomm,SGC,ferdinand}, and also for peer-to-peer networks \cite{reisizadeh}.
 These works differ from our current setting since they either study the homogeneous case where all client objectives are identical \cite{dutta,adacomm}, or do not consider the effect of local steps \cite{dutta,adacomm,SGC,ferdinand,reisizadeh} - a key feature of federated learning algorithms.
 In terms of methodology, a popular technique for straggler mitigation exploits \textit{redundancy}: the server carefully replicates the data a priori and then sends it out to the workers/clients for processing \cite{lee2017speeding, ferdinand,SGC}.
 However, this strategy is no longer applicable in a federated setting since the server cannot access client data.

-So far, there have been only a few works \cite{FLANP,FedNova} that investigate systems heterogeneity in federated learning.
+So far, only a few works \cite{FLANP,FedNova} have investigated systems heterogeneity in federated learning.
 The work in \cite{FLANP} incorporates statistical characteristics of the clients' data to adaptively select the clients in order to speed up the learning procedure.
-The work in \cite{FedNova} considers both objective and systems heterogeneity simultaneously, introduces \texttt{FedNova}, and provides guarantees only for the non-convex setting under a bounded dissimilarity assumption on the client loss functions. \textit{In contrast with all these works, we provide results for strongly convex, convex, and non-convex settings, while making no similarity assumptions whatsoever on the client loss functions.
-Importantly, while we show that \texttt{FedLin} guarantees linear convergence to the global minimum under arbitrary objective and systems heterogeneity, no such result is reported in prior work.}
+The work in \cite{FedNova} considers both objective and systems heterogeneity simultaneously, introduces \texttt{FedNova}, and provides guarantees only for the non-convex setting under a bounded dissimilarity assumption on the client loss functions.
+Compared to these works, we provide results for all the three standard settings - strongly convex, convex, and non-convex - while making no similarity assumptions whatsoever on the client loss functions.
+Importantly, while we show that \texttt{FedLin} guarantees linear convergence to the global minimum under \textit{arbitrary} objective and systems heterogeneity, no such result is reported in prior work. \end{itemize}

-\item \textbf{Compression Techniques:} In order to alleviate the communication bottleneck in large-scale distributed computing systems, a complementary direction to reducing communication rounds is to compress the information being exchanged.
-Broadly speaking, compression either involves quantization \cite{seide,strom, wen,qsgd,khirirat,DIANA,ADIANA,horvathq,FedPAQ,Fedcomgate,reisizadeh2019exact} to reduce the precision of transmitted information, or biased sparsification \cite{emp1,emp2,alistarhsparse,stichsparse,reddySignSGD,reddystich,beznosikov,lin_comp} to transmit only a few components of a vector with the largest magnitudes.
-While early work on quantization focused on quantizing gradients \cite{wen,qsgd,khirirat}, improved convergence guarantees were later obtained in \cite{DIANA}, where the authors proposed \texttt{DIANA} - a new algorithm based on quantizing \textit{differences of gradients}.
-The \texttt{DIANA} technique was further generalized in \cite{horvathq}, and an accelerated variant was proposed recently in \cite{ADIANA}.
-It should be noted that neither \texttt{DIANA} nor its variants account for the effect of performing local steps.